drweb86/butil/README.md

 ### Hardware:

-- Pentium 3 computer or better, IA-32 but should work and on IA-64 architecture
+- Pentium 3 computer or better, IA-64 but should work and on IA-64 architecture
-- 256 mb RAM
+- 1 GB RAM
 - about 5 mb on HDD

 ## Feedback